pinedamg/mage2dock/DOCUMENTATION/content/documentation/index.md

 <br>
-## I see "Welcome to nginx" instead of the Magento App!
+## I see "Welcome to nginx" instead of the Laravel App!

 Use `http://127.0.0.1` instead of `http://localhost` in your browser.